Aurore54F/aurore54f.github.io/_pages/about.md

   - /about.html
 ---

+**I am currently looking for a PhD student (start date: anytime in 2027) and a Postdoctoral researcher (start date: anytime in 2027 or 2028).**

 I am a Tenured Researcher at the [Inria Centre at Universite Cote d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur) (France), since December 2025.
 My research broadly focuses on Web security and privacy, Web measurements, and machine learning.
 Specifically, I design practical approaches to protect the security and privacy of Web users.
 I build systems to proactively detect malicious JavaScript code and suspicious browser extensions.
 I analyze data to understand how people spend time on the Web, and I want to use the resulting perspective to prioritize defense strategies.